Context in Public Health for Underserved Communities: A Bayesian Approach to Online Restless Bandits: Introduction

-In this setting, the transition dynamics of the underlying MDPs (e.g., corresponding to the beneficiaries' adherence) are unknown a priori, the (intervention) budget$~B$ is typically much smaller than the total number of arms$~N$, and the time horizon$~T$ is naturally limited to the treatment period, which is often small relative to~$N$. \re{In particular, ARMMAN can only provide interventions to $\sim 2\%$ of their beneficiaries each week \cite{armmanstudy1}, and the time horizon is naturally limited by the duration of a pregnancy.} Due to the scarce intervention budget and relatively short time horizon, at any given time point, many (or most) of the arms a learning algorithm has to choose from have never been pulled before.
-Thus, the algorithm must make a resource allocation decision even though it has not observed the underlying outcome distributions for a potentially vast number of arms.
-Additionally, previous analyses on public health programs indicate that beneficiary adherence varies with contextual factors \rev{such as income and education}, and that adherence rates can vary over time, suggesting non-stationarity in transition dynamics \citep{ mate, verma2023restless}. \re{However, these known properties of public health settings (e.g., short time horizon, contextual information, and non-stationarity) are largely unaddressed by existing online RL methods for RMABs, neglecting these valuable properties which could improve an algorithm's ability to quickly learn an effective intervention allocation.}
+\revaaai{Developing an algorithm for resource allocation for mHealth programs like ARMMAN faces a few key challenges: (1)}~the transition dynamics of the underlying MDPs (e.g., corresponding to the beneficiaries' adherence) are unknown a priori; (2)~these settings are often resource scarce, so the (intervention) budget$~B$ is typically much smaller than the total number of arms$~N$; and (3)~the time horizon$~T$ is naturally limited to the treatment period, which is often small relative to~$N$. \re{For example, ARMMAN can only provide interventions to $\sim 2\%$ of their beneficiaries each week \cite{armmanstudy1}, and the time horizon is naturally limited by the duration of a pregnancy.} Due to the scarce intervention budget and relatively short time horizon, at any given time point, many (or most) of the beneficiaries in the program have never been intervened on.
+Thus, the algorithm must make a resource allocation decision despite not observing the underlying outcome distributions for a potentially vast number of arms.
+Additionally, previous analyses on public health programs indicate that beneficiary adherence varies with contextual factors \rev{such as income and education}, and that adherence rates can vary over time, suggesting non-stationarity in transition dynamics \citep{ mate, verma2023restless}. \re{However, these known properties of public health settings (e.g., short time horizon, contextual information, and non-stationarity) are largely unaddressed by existing online RL methods for RMABs.
+Neglecting these valuable properties which could improve an algorithm's ability to quickly learn an effective intervention allocation.}